The arrow points left,

 (her word for the ladies’ room),

-while he rehearsed the courage
+while he rehearsed the courage to say anything

 besides Pabst Blue Ribbon.